 Extensions.
-In ongoing work, we are using LS^2 to verify protocols and applications based on hardware for trusted computing [26].
+In ongoing work, we are using $LS^2$ to verify protocols and applications based on hardware for trusted computing [26].
 The axioms for reasoning about shared memory and time presented in this paper appear to be general enough for this application.
-We have successfully extended LS^2 to model trusted computing primitives such as Platform Configuration Registers [26], as well as many cryptographic primitives like encryption and hashing without much difficulty.
+We have successfully extended $LS^2$ to model trusted computing primitives such as Platform Configuration Registers [26], as well as many cryptographic primitives like encryption and hashing without much difficulty.
 We have also modeled extremely strong adversaries who may reset running machines at arbitrary times.
-We are currently considering extensions of LS^2 with primitives that allow branching to arbitrary code in memory whose contents may not be known in advance.
+We are currently considering extensions of $LS^2$ with primitives that allow branching to arbitrary code in memory whose contents may not be known in advance.
 This situation is relevant because attestation protocols for trusted computing are expressly designed to prove the integrity of the software stack even in the presence of adversaries who can modify code.
 This has turned out to be a technically challenging problem.
-We also plan to apply LS^2 to analysis of virtual machines and hypervisors [1, 27].
+We also plan to apply $LS^2$ to analysis of virtual machines and hypervisors [1, 27].
 For these applications, we expect a formalism that will restrict the interfaces available to different programs.
 For example, a process running inside a virtual machine may not be able to read and write memory except through special hooks that are provided by the virtual machine.
 In addition, we hope to identify design principles for secure systems, as well as a core set of basic building blocks from which complex systems can be constructed via secure composition.
 We also plan to develop tool support for mechanized reasoning.
 The broader research goal of this effort is to bring the same kind of rigor to the study of secure systems that current methods and tools do successfully for security protocols.

-Related Work.
-LS^2 shares a number of features with logics of programs [5, 7, 12, 13, 16, 19].
-As mentioned earlier, one central difference from PCL is that LS^2 considers shared memory systems in addition to network communication.
+Related Work. $LS^2$ shares a number of features with logics of programs [5, 7, 12, 13, 16, 19].
+As mentioned earlier, one central difference from PCL is that $LS^2$ considers shared memory systems in addition to network communication.
 Although concurrent separation logic [5] also focuses on shared-memory programs with mutable state, a key difference is that it does not consider network communication.
 Furthermore, concurrent separation logic and other approaches for verifying concurrent systems [15, 16, 19] typically do not consider an adversary model.
 An adversary could be encoded as a regular program in these approaches, but then proving invariants would involve an induction over the steps of the honest parties programs and the adversary.
-On the other hand, in LS^2 (as in PCL), invariants are established only by induction over the steps of honest parties programs, thereby considerably simplifying the analysis.
+On the other hand, in $LS^2$ (as in PCL), invariants are established only by induction over the steps of honest parties programs, thereby considerably simplifying the analysis.

 The rest of the paper is organized as follows.
 Section 2 informally describes our central modeling choices.
 Section 3 describes a programming language in which secure systems are specified.
-Section 4 describes the syntax of the logic LS^2 , its semantics, proof system, and soundness theorem.
+Section 4 describes the syntax of the logic $LS^2$ , its semantics, proof system, and soundness theorem.
 It also illustrates use of the logic by applying it to the example protocol.
 Section 5 concludes the paper.
-Proofs of all theorems are described in appendices.
+Proofs are available in the full version of the paper, which is available from the authors' homepages.